ESOF-423/Planning-Repository/ScopeDoc.md

   - Number of duplicated and unduplicated members for each activity and service (?)
   - volunteers (?)
   - notes section for other more unpredictable information?
-- Be able to print reports for rant writing
+- Be able to print reports for grant writing
-- Easily add new services and activites
+- Easily add new services and activities
 - Administrators have full access to edit all data
 - Volunteers have more limited data access
 - Members can register themselves for events (register in advance or sign in?)